 Once a referral has been made from primary care to secondary care, the specialist team conduct assessments and then agree with you on the right course of action.
 At this stage, the urgency will be assessed.
 If you have a long-term health condition, for example, you may need treatment faster than someone without.

-The Rheumatology service aims to provide comprehensive and individual care for patients with joint problems, multi-systems inflammatory disorders, bone health such as osteoporosis and a variety of other joint and muscle problems.
+The Rheumatology service aims to provide comprehensive and individual care for patients with inflammatory joint conditions and connective tissue disease.